Semantic-Infrastructure-Foundation/sif-website/docs/pages/foundation/chief-steward.md

 ---

-## Historical Precedent
+## Role Pattern

-The Chief Steward role is modeled after **Mervin Kelly** at Bell Labs - the institutional steward who protected the culture and mission while technical geniuses like Claude Shannon did the research.
+The Chief Steward protects institutional integrity while researchers focus on technical work.
+This separation—governance protecting mission, researchers building systems—has proven essential for long-term research institutions.

-**The pattern:** Steward protects institution, genius does the work.
+**The pattern:** Steward guards mission and culture.
+Researchers build systems.
+Neither role captures the other.

 ---